430k 95.4k 608k

-Mark Richard Hunt born 23 March is a New Zealand mixed martial artist and former kick-boxer of Samoan descent, currently living in Sydney, Australia.
+Mark Hunt born in New Zealand is mixed Martial Artist and former kickboxer of Samoan descent, currently living in Sydney, Australia.

 Mark competes in the Ultimate Fighting Championship (UFC) and was the winner of the 2001 K-1 World Grand Prix.
 As of 10 June 2017, he is #5 in official UFC World Heavyweight rankings and is Australia’s #1 UFC Fighter.
 He is known as “King of Walk-Offs” by walking away and stopping attacks before the referee officially ends the match.